ejabbered/slpkg/content/pages/home.md

 ##### Testing

-The majority of trials have been made in an environment Slackware x86_64 'stable'.
+The majority of trials have been made in Slackware x86_64 'stable' environment.

 ##### Slackware Current

-For Slackware 'current' users, they must change the variable VERSION in '`/etc/slpkg/slpkg.conf`' file.
+Slackware 'current' users, they have to change the variable VERSION in '`/etc/slpkg/slpkg.conf`' file.

 Edit the configuration file easy with the command: